Rebecca Schmidt - Co-Program Manager

-Steve is a senior Natural Resource Conservation major with a concentration in Environmental Conservation.
-He chose this major due to his enjoyment of the outdoors; as he got older, he traveled and saw what pristine environments looked like and realized that we are harming the Earth very badly, and it has to stop immediately.
-He joined Eco-Rep his first semester as a sophomore at UMass after discovering a poster in his dorm.
+Steve is a super senior Natural Resource Conservation major that is graduating this fall with a concentration in Environmental Conservation who hopes to get his masters in Sustainability.
+He chose this major due to his everlasting enjoyment for the outdoors; as he got older, he traveled to St. Croix & Bermuda and saw what pristine environments looked like.
+It was on these islands when he realized that we are harming the Earth very badly, and it has to stop immediately.
+He joined Eco-Rep his first semester as a sophomore transfer student at UMass after discovering a small poster in his dorm.
 Steve knew Eco-Rep was his chance to meet others with similar interests, learn about sustainability and assist his peers to better the planet.
-Now he has brought what he learned through Eco-Rep back home and is spreading sustainability to friends and family.
-He now facilitates the Southwest cluster.
+Being in the program for his 7th straight semester, Steve now plays the roles of Program Co-Manager and Southwest facilitator.

-Outside of Eco-Rep he is a huge football fan (Patriots!), loves Game of Thrones and his favorite band is Queens of the Stone Age.
+Outside of Eco-Rep Steve is one of the lead coordinators for the EPA Gameday Challenge, a HUGE football fan (Patriots!), loves Game of Thrones and his favorite band is Queens of the Stone Age.